Msirte/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

 Yue Zhang is a master candidate with electrical engineering major in Institute of Semiconductors, Chinese Academy of Sciences & University of Chinese Academy of Sciences.
-His research interests include algorithm enhanced 3D imaging, hardware design and computational physics.
+His research interests include algorithm enhanced 3D imaging, hardware design and scinetific computation.
 He is a research assistant in Optoelectronic System Laboratory, which focus on active night vision, underwater imaging and fluorescence lifetime imaging microscopy based on gate viewing.